Confinement in a finite duality cascade: Tension of the domain walls

 where $c >0$ is a positive constant.
 This implies that $\tau=0$ is a minimum for $T_{\text{DW}}$.
 Moreover, since the square root in $T_{\text{DW}}$ is always greater than $1$ and since the hyperbolic cosine is an increasing function, $\tau = 0$ is a global minimum.
 Therefore, the domain walls on the field theory side will be given by D5 branes wrapping the $Y_3$ at the tip of the orientifolded deformed conifold, as anticipated.
 Their tension is hence given by $T_{\text{DW}}(0) \sim \mu^2$.

 On general grounds, one expects that in the holographic limit, once the glueball mass is identified with the strong-coupling scale $\Lambda$, the string tension and the domain wall tension scale as $\Lambda^2$ and $N \Lambda^3$, respectively, possibly up to (model-dependent) powers of $g_s N$, see e.g. \cite{Bertolini:2003iv,Bigazzi:2002gyi}.
 For example, in the KS model one finds $T_s \sim (g_s N) \Lambda^2$ and $T_{\text{DW}} \sim (g_s N)^2 N \Lambda^3$, meaning that $T_s^3/T_{\text{DW}}^2$ scales as $1/(g_s N^3)$ \cite{Klebanov:2000hb,Herzog:2002ih}.
-In our case, from eqs.~\eqref{str_tension} and \eqref{eq : Tdw} one gets $T_s^3/T_{\text{DW}}^2 \sim 1/(g_s M_0^3)$, upon use of eq.~\eqref{eq: dilaton_1} and the discussion therein.
+In our case, from eqs.~\eqref{str_tension} and \eqref{eq : Tdw} one gets $T_s^3/T_{\text{DW}}^2 \sim 1/(g_s M_0^3)$, where $g_s \sim 1/|\tau_0|$, see the discussion below eq.~\eqref{eq: dilaton_1}.
 We then see that the scaling is the same as in the KS model, of which our solution is indeed a close relative.